-- the examples and also the descriptions show how one can use many different starting points to build structures that are “good for human beings”.
-You’re a really strong testament to the fact that innovation can start from anywhere.
+- the examples and also the descriptions show how you can use many different starting points to build structures that are “good for human beings”.
+They’re really strong evidence that innovation can start from anywhere.

 - The ideas for starting now encourage you to start now.
 They counter the classic model of implementing change from the top down with a “hack your organization” approach.
 They give the reader a list of concrete ideas for first steps that is worth reading.

 - The management model is described as holistic responsibility, without the distinction between leadership and management (which they call hype).
-I still think the distinction is important, but I’ll take the hint that it’s a holistic task – and not just for leadership – as a litmus test for my distinction.
+I still think the distinction is important, but I take the hint that it is a holistic task – and not just for leadership personnel – as a litmus test for my distinction.

-Besides the great end-to-end view of organizations, it also has a lot of direct tie-ins for work:
+In addition to the great end-to-end view of organizations, it also has many direct tie-ins for work:

-- You can use the concrete ideas on the individual topics (e.g. meritocracy in the chapter “The power of meritocracy”).
-They’re broken down to mirror strokes – I don’t say checklists, they’re idea lists.
+- One can use the specific ideas on each topic (e.g., meritocracy in the chapter on “The power of meritocracy”).
+They are broken down to mirror strokes – I don’t say checklists, they are lists of ideas.

 Three management books that have influenced me